ChukwudimmaIkoro/Ikoro-Memory-Game/README.md

 - [x] Dialogue box pops up on mistake telling you how many attempts the user has left
 - [x] Tab text changed from "Hello!" to link name

-KNOWN BUG: This project was coded in Mozilla Firefox and is fully functional there.
+KNOWN BUG: This project was coded in Mozilla Firefox and is fully functional there, as well as on Microsoft Edge.
 However, when used in Google Chrome, there is a chance that the audio for the buttons cuts out.

 ## Video Walkthrough